-2.2 Acquisition of productive rules
+2.2 Acquisition of the English past tense

 Before returning to the question of lexical gaps, we first demonstrate the application of the Tolerance Principle to a well-known case, the acquisition of the English past tense.
-We then briefly discuss how the Tolerance Principle can provide a learning-theoretic account of the German noun plural system, which has several competing but productive rules.

-Any reasonable inductive procedure will identify the regular -d suffix (realized as [-d, -t, -əd]) as applying to stems of all phonological shape; thus, its productivity will be determined by the total number of verbs and the number of irregular verbs-N and e, respectively-in the learner's vocabulary.
+Any reasonable inductive procedure will identify the regular -d suffix (realized as [-d, -t, -od]) as applying to stems of all phonological shape; thus, its productivity will be determined by the total number of verbs and the number of irregular verbs-N and e, respectively-in the learner's vocabulary.
 The same considerations apply to the various irregular rules.
-For instance, the irregular verbs bring, buy, catch, fight, seek, teach, and think all undergo a stem change replacing the rime with [ɔt].
-But this "rime $\rightarrow$ ɔt" rule will fare terribly when applied to the remainder of the lexicon; its seven undergoers are easily swamped by thousands of exceptions, far exceeding the tolerance threshold.
+For instance, the irregular verbs bring, buy, catch, fight, seek, teach, and think all undergo a stem change replacing the rime with [ot].
+But this "rime \rightarrow ot" rule will fare terribly when applied to the remainder of the lexicon; its seven undergoers are easily swamped by thousands of exceptions, far exceeding the tolerance threshold.
 As a result, the rule must be lexicalized.
 Other irregular patterns can be analyzed similarly: as shown elsewhere (Yang 2016, chap.
-4), all rules except the regular "add -d" are unproductive by this principle, accounting for the near-total absence of over-irregularization errors in the speech of children acquiring English (Xu and Pinker 1995; see Yang 2016:34 for discussion).
+4), all rules except the regular "add -d" are unproductive by this principle, accounting for the near-total absence of over-irregularization errors in the speech of children acquiring English (Xu and Pinker 1995; see Yang 2016:34 for further discussion).

 Following the same logic, we can see that the emergence of the "add -d" rule will require a long gestation period.
 Although children can quickly induce its structural description-perhaps using no more than a few dozen verbs (e.g. Yip and Sussman 1997)-irregulars are overrepresented in baby's first verbs.
 For instance, in a corpus of 5 million words of child-directed English drawn from the CHILDES (MacWhinney 2000) database, 76 of the 200 most common past tense verbs are irregular.
-As $\theta{200}$ is only 37, we predict that children who only know the top 200 verbs cannot recognize the productivity of "add -d" despite the fact that it is the majority rule.
-For a learner with such a vocabulary, we posit that verbs produced with the -d suffix are in effect encoded as similarly to ("true") irregulars, so that the generalization does not extend beyond regular verbs encountered thus far; see Marcus et al. 1992 for review and discussion.
+As θ{200} is only 37, we predict that children who only know the top 200 verbs cannot recognize the productivity of "add -d" despite the fact that it is the majority rule.
+For a learner with such a vocabulary, we posit that verbs produced with an -d suffix are in effect encoded as similarly to ("true") irregulars, so that the generalization does not extend beyond regular verbs encountered thus far.